🌙

 Evidently, Satoshi was motivated to ensure scarcity and a lack of government involvement in Bitcoin.
 For example, he embedded a British newspaper headline into the Genesis block stating, "Chancellor on Brink of Second Bailout for Banks."

-Similarly, Szabo desired to stifle inflation and remove the need for government in Bit gold:
+Szabo also desired to curb inflation and remove the need for middlemen in Bit gold:

 "The problem, in a nutshell, is that our money currently depends on trust in a third party for its value.
 As many inflationary and hyperinflationary episodes during the 20th century demonstrated, this is not an ideal state of affairs."